 Other connection options, which aren't discussed here, are also possible.

-For more detailed information about connecting to a Linux VM on GCP, see Connecting to Linux instances.
+For more detailed information about connecting to a Linux VM on Google Cloud, see Connecting to Linux instances.

 Setting up the database

 If you haven't yet deployed your database on Google Cloud, follow the instructions for setting up your database in both the Google Cloud deployment guide for your database, and in the database documentation that is provided by your database vendor.

 Google Cloud provides deployment guides for the following SAP-certified databases: